canonical/pebble/README.md

 2022-10-26T01:18:26.936Z [pebble] Service "srv1" starting: sleep 300
 ```

-This will start the pebble daemon itself, as well as starting all the services that
+This will start the Pebble daemon itself, as well as starting all the services that
 are marked as `startup: enabled` (if you don't want that, use `--hold`).
 Then
-other pebble commands may be used to interact with the running daemon, for example,
+other Pebble commands may be used to interact with the running daemon, for example,
 in another terminal window.

 To override the default configuration directory, set the `PEBBLE` environment variable when running: